Code-Institute-Submissions/the-shamans-cat/README.md

 To run this project locally, clone it from GitHub into your local IDE using the following steps:
 1. Open GitHub.
-2. Click on this link https://github.com/HelenSayer/the-shamans-cat to the GitHub repository for this project.
+2. Click on this link https://github.com/HelenSayer/the-shamans-cat to the GitHub repository for this project or cut and paste it into your browser.
 3. Towards the top of the page are two green buttons.
 Select the one labelled **Code**.
 Click on this.
 4. The top most option is **Clone with HTTPS**.
 Copy the URL for the repository by clicking on the clipboard button immediately to the right of the URL.
 5. Open a terminal (bash) window in the local IDE.